Moderna COVID-19 vaccine: Phase III clinical trials

-Moderna and the National Institute of Allergy and Infectious Diseases began a phase III trial in the US on 27 July, with a plan to enroll and assign thirty-thousand volunteers to two groups – one group receiving two 100-μg doses of mRNA-1273 vaccine and the other receiving a placebo of 0.9% sodium chloride.
+Moderna and the National Institute of Allergy and Infectious Diseases began a phase III trial in the US in July 2020, with a plan to enroll and assign thirty-thousand volunteers to two groups – one group receiving two 100-μg doses of mRNA-1273 vaccine and the other receiving a placebo of 0.9% sodium chloride.
 As of 7 August, more than 4,500 volunteers had enrolled.

 In September 2020, Moderna published the detailed study plan for the clinical trial.
-On 30 September, CEO Stéphane Bancel said that, if the trial is successful, the vaccine might be available to the public as early as late March or early April 2021.
+In September 2020, CEO Stéphane Bancel said that, if the trial is successful, the vaccine might be available to the public as early as late March or early April 2021.
 As of October 2020, Moderna had completed the enrollment of 30,000 participants needed for its phase III trial.
-The US National Institutes of Health announced on 15 November 2020, that overall trial results were positive.
+The US National Institutes of Health announced in November 2020, that overall trial results were positive.

-Since September 2020, Moderna has used Roche Diagnostics' Elecsys Anti-SARS-CoV-2 S test, authorized by the US Food and Drug Administration (FDA) under an emergency use authorization (EUA) on 25 November 2020.
+Since September 2020, Moderna has used Roche Diagnostics' Elecsys Anti-SARS-CoV-2 S test, authorized by the US Food and Drug Administration (FDA) under an emergency use authorization (EUA) in November 2020.
 According to an independent supplier of clinical assays in microbiology, "this will facilitate the quantitative measurement of SARS-CoV-2 antibodies and help to establish a correlation between vaccine-induced protection and levels of anti-receptor binding domain (RBD) antibodies."
 The partnership was announced by Roche on 9 December 2020.

 A review by the FDA in December 2020, of interim results of the phase III clinical trial on mRNA-1273 showed it to be safe and effective against COVID-19 infection resulting in the issuance of an EUA by the FDA.

 In February 2021, results from phase III clinical trial were published in the New England Journal of Medicine, indicating 94% efficacy in preventing COVID-19 infection.
 Side effects included flu-like symptoms, such as pain at the injection site, fatigue, muscle pain, and headache.
 The clinical trial is ongoing and is set to conclude in late 2022.

 Pregnant and breastfeeding women were also excluded from the initial trials used to obtain the emergency use authorization, though trials in those populations were expected to be performed in 2021.